jesper-olsen/mandelbrot_erl/README.md

 Benchmark
 ---------

-By default the area with lower left {-1.20,0.20} and upper right {-1.0,0.35} is mapped.
+Below we will benchmark the time it takes to calculate a 25M pixel mandelbrot on a Macbook Air M1 (2020, 8 cores).
+All times are in seconds, and by the defaults it is the area with lower left {-1.20,0.20} and upper right {-1.0,0.35} that is mapped.

-In parallel mode (option -p N) the program spawns multiple worker processes- which should make it run faster on multi core CPU's.
+In parallel mode the program spawns multiple worker processes- which should make it run faster on multi core CPU's.

-All the times below are when running on a Macbook Air M1 (2020, 8 cores).

 ```
 $ time _build/default/bin/mandelbrot_erl -w 5000 -h 5000 -p 1